 So get yourself a new coloring book, high-quality colored pencils, and crayons.

 Coloring is good clean, and fun, and it’s cheaper than therapy!

 Dry brushing is the bomb y’all!

-I do it every day in the shower, and it has improved my skin so much!
+I do it every day in the shower, which has dramatically improved my skin!
 Using a body brush with firm, natural bristles, gently massage your body in an upward motion.